• Skip to primary navigation

 Git Tag Delete

-In our daily job using delete, the tags are very rarely used because tags are not using any resources unless you have mistakenly created a tag to the wrong commit.
-In that case, to delete the tag you can use the below command:
+In our daily job using delete, the tags are rarely used because tags do not use any resources unless you mistakenly created a tag to the wrong commit.
+In that case, to delete the tag, you can use the below command:

 git tag -d <tag_identifier>

-If you want to delete a tag from a remote repository then you have to use like below
+If you want to delete a tag from a remote repository, then you have to use it like below.

 git push origin -d <tag_identifier>